You cannot copy content of this website, your IP is being recorded

 Most cases of food poisoning are related to improper cleaning, preparation, undercooking, or storage of food.

-Food poisoning can be prevented by following food safety and using proper hygiene practices.
+Food poisoning can be prevented by following food safety and using proper hygiene practices, such as:

 • Wash hands well before and while preparing food.